My child’s school has told me about a concern. What do I do next?

 Step 2: Talk with your family doctor

 If the concerns are ongoing, make an appointment with your family doctor or pediatrician to discuss the concerns.
 You can then take this information back to the school and work together to support your child in school.
+If you don't have a family doctor or pediatrician, you can also visit a walk in clinic to discuss your concerns and ask for a referral on to a pediatrician.

 Step 3: Work with the teacher and school support staff to support your child